johnmcd-ff/LoPy/README.md

  Remote the jumper cable
  press the Reset button on the LoPy (next to the big LED.

+ <H2> Important note on LoRa transmitting </H2>

+The frequency band we can use in NZ is 915MHz to 928MHZ.
+When you start using your device on Lora to transmit, make sure you only set the frequency in this band.
+Do *NOT* use a frequency between 902-915MHz.

  <H2>Start Programming</H2>

  Let's first check our firmware version.